Lawmakers Ambushed For

 Since then, Moon has strengthened his ties with the Stalinist regime -

 including establishing an automobile plant in North Korea.
-A South Korean newspaper
+A South

-North Korean government and the Unification
+relationship between the North Korean government and the Unification

 church, which owns Pyonghwa and such companies as the Tongil Group, the

-Washington Times, and UPI news service, among others,
+Washington Times, and UPI news service, among others, has had close

-engaged in not only North Korean business projects, but also many inter-Korean
+not only North Korean business projects, but also many inter-Korean

 cultural exchange programs since the early 1990s.
-They have held inter-Korean art
+They have held

+exchange programs.
 Recently, the Moon empire has established a hotel, a

 Credit is due to John Gorenfeld, a San Francisco-based investigative

 This story is based on an excerpt from a forthcoming book by Lee Penn, False Dawn: The United Religions

 Initiative, Globalism, and the Quest for a One-World Religion, to be

 published this summer by Sophia Perennis Press.